Sleeppal

 Alarm Screen: Users encountered difficulty setting their preferred alarm on the Alarm screen, as it was unexpectedly nested within user settings, leading to confusion and longer-than-anticipated setup times.

-Music Screen: Although users could play music, they expressed frustration at the absence of options to add tracks to favorites or indicate preference, highlighting a need for additional features to enhance user experience and customization.
+Music Screen: Although users could play music, they expressed frustration at the absence of options to asave tracks they like listening to, highlighting a need for additional features to enhance user experience and customization.

 Results from the usability test done for the existing app